secuxtech/secux-paymentkit-sample-for-springtrees-ios/README.md

 #### <u>Return value</u>
 ```
     SecuXRequestResult shows the operation result.
 If the result is SecuXRequestOK,
-    getting store information is successfully, store information is in the SecuXStoreInfo, otherwise getting store information if failed and data might contain an error message.
+    getting store information is successfully, store information is in the SecuXStoreInfo,
+    otherwise getting store information is failed and data might contain an error message.

     Note: if return result is SecuXRequestNoToken / SecuXRequestUnauthorized, the login
     session is timeout, please relogin the system.